visakhanc/usbXR/README.md

 usbXR is basically a USB adapter for the RFM75 2.4GHz wireless module.
 The USB functionality is implemented using AVR ATmega328 and the [v-usb](https://www.obdev.at/products/vusb/index.html) firmware-only USB driver for AVRs, which emulates USB low-speed protocol.
 The device can be used for bi-directional communication with *remote* nodes, containing the same wireless module (ie. RFM75 or other compatible modules like RFM70/RFM73).

-Once the [HID-Bootloader] is flashed, you can load your application to usbXR using a command-line utility.
+Once the [HID-Bootloader](https://github.com/visakhanc/usbXR/tree/master/bootloader/HID-bootloader-mega328) is flashed, you can load your application to usbXR using a command-line utility.
 In addition you can program remote node AVRs over-the-air!
 Both remote and self programming uses a single command line application bootloadHID:

 `bootloadHID.exe receiver.hex` - programs usbXR device with _receiver.hex_

 `bootloadHID.exe remote transmitter.hex` - programs a remote node with _transmitter.hex_

 `bootloadHID.exe -r test.hex` - programs usbXR with _test.hex_ and resets usbXR

 For over-the-air programming, the remote AVR need to be initially programmed with a bootloader.
-An example for ATmega8 is given [here].
+An example for ATmega8 is given [here](https://github.com/visakhanc/usbXR/tree/master/bootloader/remote-bootloader-mega8).

-[applications] directory contains example applications.
+[applications](https://github.com/visakhanc/usbXR/tree/master/applications) directory contains example applications.

 Hardware